vickiozi/Trello/README.md

 This is possible by jUnit.

-##### Improvements
+#### Improvements

-We could add BDD - Cucumber for feature file, then add 3 other layes such as stepDef, step, and unit layer I could add an Enum class for selectors
+We could add BDD - Cucumber for feature file, then add 3 other layes such as stepDef, step, and unit layer, I could add an Enum class for selectors